pv-appdev/msm-queries/README.md

 ## Defining a class method

 We can also define methods that we call on the _class_ itself, rather than on individual members of the class. `.order`, `.count`, etc, are examples of **class**-level methods.
-We can make our own:
+We can define our own class methods putting the name of the class after the `def` keyword:

 ```
 class Director < ApplicationRecord